Biodiversity in Baden-Württemberg: nature reserves are important for wild bees

 What we don't know yet ...

 So far, we can only look at the first few years of a long-term project.
 At this stage, it is therefore not yet possible to make any statements about long-term trends.
 To do this, monitoring must be carried out for longer and the samples already collected must be further processed.
 For example, we cannot yet say whether the number of bee species in the protected areas is stable.
-Evaluations of other long-term studies have shown that although the number of butterfly, bee, beetle and spider species is generally higher in nature reserves, the species are disappearing from the landscape at the same rate as in non-nature reserves (Cooke et al. 2023; Rada et al. 2018).
-The causes are not yet fully understood.
-Climate change, habitat loss, pesticides, light pollution and other harmful influences certainly play a role, but much more research is needed to understand the exact relationships between the many factors.
+Evaluations of other long-term studies have shown that although the number of butterfly, bee, beetle and spider species is generally higher in nature reserves, the species are disappearing from the landscape at the same rate as in unprotected cultural landscapes (Cooke et al. 2023; Rada et al. 2018).
+The causes are well documented in many publications; however, the proportions and interplay of these factors are not yet fully understood.
+Climate change, habitat loss, nutrient input, pesticides, light pollution, and other stressors all play a role, but much research is still needed to understand the precise relationships among these numerous factors.

 How do the results help to better protect insects?